How well do you know the vacation rules in the Nordic countries?

 • As the main rule, 24 days should be granted during a holiday season and rest of the holidays during the winter holiday season.

-• The Finnish Holiday Act counts working days from Monday to Saturday, and only a few additional exceptions of “red calendar days”.
+• The calculation of leave days depends on the collective agreement, which specifies whether Saturdays are included in the count of vacation days.
+Therefore, a week will consist of either 5 or 6 vacation days (if Saturdays are included).
 In practice Saturday has been a problematic day for foreign employers to handle especially in a company where a normal working week is from Monday to Friday.
-But using vacation days has nothing to do with a normal working week in Finland.
-Therefore one holiday week takes 6 vacation days although the same calendar week contains only 5 days.
+But vacation days has nothing to do with a normal working week in Finland.
+Therefore one holiday week can take 6 vacation days although the same calendar week contains only 5 days, depending on the collective agreement.

 Nordic payroll is our area of expertise